lukaszzychal/tvmaze-client-php/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Test Section

+This is a test section added to verify changelog generation works correctly.

 ## TVMaze API

 This client is built for the [TVMaze API](https://www.tvmaze.com/api), which provides: